Volunteer at Lakewood

 - Overseeing activities like the Living Memory Tree, handing out flowers for Mother’s Day and Father’s Day, and more!

-The Lakewood Welcome Team requires availability on Sundays, however there may be some additional dates available at Lakewood events.
-Shifts will run from 2-4 hours.
+The Lakewood Welcome Team will primarily have opportunities on evenings and Sunday mornings and afternoons from spring through fall.
+Shifts typically run two to four hours.
 Most shifts will be outdoors with a tent and/or seating provided.
 Please note: You will not be asked to work in any extreme weather conditions (extreme heat, storms, or snow).

 Volunteers will attend a 2-hour training session and gain valuable knowledge about Lakewood, including a variety of volunteer resources.
 These training sessions occur once a year in the spring.